sony/esstra/README.md

 ```

 > [!WARNING]
-> `make install-specs` and `make uninstall-specs` commands will overwrite or delete a spec file
+> `make install-specs` and `make uninstall-specs` commands will overwrite and delete a spec
-> **regardless of whether you already have your own spec file**.
+> file **regardless of whether you already have your own spec file**.
+So, if you have your own
-> So, if you have your own spec file, please refrain from using these commands and edit the
-> spec file manually instead.
+> spec file, please refrain from using these commands and edit the spec file manually instead.

 ## How to Uninstall

-To uninstall the ESSTRA Core, the ESSTRA Utility, and spec file from your system, run the
+To uninstall **the ESSTRA Core**, **the ESSTRA Utility**, and spec file from your system, run
-following command in the top directory :
+the following command in the top directory:

 ```sh
 $ sudo make uninstall